RedHatInsights/frontend-components/packages/config-utils/README.md

 ## Chrome render loader

-When using chrome 2 and user refreshes a page on your application you may end up with 2 instances of your application in virtual DOM.
+When using chrome 2 and user refreshes a page on your application you may end up with 2 instances of your application in the virtual DOM.
 This loader prevents it by wrapping your app in condition to check if chrome 2 config is enabled.

 The appName should be same as is `insights.appname` in your `package.json`.